 - Soft-tissue may be clearer against ultrasound than x-ray.

 - Ultrasound is an optimal imaging technique for pregnant women.

-- Patient comfort is high with ultrasound imaging.
+- Patient comfort is high

-- Blood Flow velocity can be seen in real time and documented using ultrasound.
+- Blood flow velocity can be seen in real time and documented using ultrasound.